ChThH/divine_liturgy_series/orderbooks.md

 ---

 ## Old Testament
-Some of you have probably wondered about the order of Biblical Books I have in my notes.
-Well, Most Bibles in English are arranged one way, but every version that's a translation of the Greek Old Testament seems to show a slightly different order.
-So I'm using the New English Tranlsation of the Septuagant (NETS), order as found on pages vii & viii.
-Mostly I'm using the traditional English names for the books (NETS uses Greek transliterations for many of them), but have notes alternates in the table.
+Versions of the Old Testament vary in the order of books, even among those translated from the Greek.
+(It appears the Greek Bibles themselves vary in thier order.)
+For the handouts, since they use the NETS translation as the primary translation for the Old Testament, that is the order chosen for the book list as well.

 Name|Alternate Names
 ---|---